 Need To Be Processed

 A common argument against shooting RAW is that because the files need to be processed, it takes more time to shoot RAW than JPEG.
-If you don’t do any processing to your JPEGs that might be true.

 However, most photographers do some level of processing to their JPEGs so already the argument is getting flimsy.